 The consequence of increased dietary intake of animal protein includes not only urea accumulation but also gut microbiome alteration of the host.
 In simpler terms, this means a buildup of toxins the kidney can’t filter when it’s impaired and weakened digestive function.

-THE EXPENSE OF DIETARY POTASSIUM RESTRICTION IN CKD PATIENTS
+THE EXPENSE OF DIETARY POTASSIUM RESTRICTION IN KIDNEY SUFFERERS

-Patients with advanced CKD often suffer from hyperkalaemia (high potassium) and are treated with polystyrene sulphonate, which increases the likelihood of constipation and adds physical and psychological burdens to the therapy regimes.
+Patients with advanced kidney issues often suffer from high potassium and are treated with polystyrene sulphonate, which increases the likelihood of constipation and adds physical and psychological burdens to the therapy regimes.

-THE EXPENSE OF DIETARY PHOSPHORUS RESTRICTION IN CKD PATIENTS
+THE EXPENSE OF DIETARY PHOSPHORUS RESTRICTION IN KIDNEY SUFFERERS

 When renal function gets worse, the urinary excretion of phosphorus is less effective.
-CKD patients with poor phosphorus control are at a high risk of impaired bone mineralization.
+Kidney sufferers with poor phosphorus control are at a high risk of impaired bone mineralization.

-THE EXPENSE OF BASE‐PRODUCING FOOD RESTRICTION IN CKD PATIENTS
+THE EXPENSE OF BASE‐PRODUCING FOOD RESTRICTION IN KIDNEY SUFFERERS

 Body acid overload not only makes it faster for renal function to deteriorate but also results in musculoskeletal complications leading to frailty, fracture, malnutrition and even long-term bedridden status.

-Chronic kidney disease patients are at risks for gut dysbiosis, or an imbalance of gut flora, which partly results from dietary restrictions of potassium and/or phosphorus.
+Individuals with poor kidney health are at risks for gut dysbiosis, or an imbalance of gut flora, which partly results from dietary restrictions of potassium and/or phosphorus.
 The reduction in consumption of prebiotics (vegetables and/or fruits) or probiotics (yogurt) turns gut microbiome towards a pro‐putrefaction flora, and thus increases the production of precursors of protein‐bound uremic toxins in the human gut.

-Therefore, to ensure sufficient dietary fiber intake, CKD patients should properly select fruits and pre‐treat vegetables before ingestion, instead of directly avoiding these potassium‐rich, yet fiber‐rich and base‐producing foods.
+Therefore, to ensure sufficient dietary fiber intake, kidney sufferers should properly select fruits and pre‐treat vegetables before ingestion, instead of directly avoiding these potassium‐rich, yet fiber‐rich and base‐producing foods.
 In addition, prebiotic and/or probiotic supplements not containing potassium and phosphorus might be an alternative option to restore gut microbial symbiosis as well as provide constipation relief.
-However, further randomized controlled trials are warranted to examine whether such beneficial effect of dietary prebiotic/probiotic supplements could have better hard outcomes in CKD population, and thus might develop a new dietary strategy to improve CKD patient health in the future.
+However, further randomized controlled trials are warranted to examine whether such beneficial effect of dietary prebiotic/probiotic supplements could have better hard outcomes in people suffering from kidney problems, and thus might develop a new dietary strategy to improve kidney issues patient health in the future.

-In any case, you should always be mindful of maintaining optimal balance of your levels.
-Controlling your potassium and phosphorous is a wonderful thing and necessary in chronic kidney disease, but this doesn’t always mean maintaining ultra-low levels.
+In any case, you should always be mindful of maintaining an optimal balance of your levels.
+Controlling your potassium and phosphorous is a wonderful thing and necessary in serious kidney issues, but this doesn’t always mean maintaining ultra-low levels.
 Always consult your physician prior to adopting any dietary changes and review your levels with them before deciding on which foods to limit and which ones to eat more of.